Bradley Griffin

 The Midwest machine

 This is the current engagement, so the numbers below are live and year-over-year.
-The exact figures stay in the boardroom while the engagement is live — but the shape is public: tens of millions in new year-over-year sales, and the region now leads every other region in the company on performance.
+The exact figures stay in the boardroom while the engagement is live, but the shape is public: double-digit year-over-year sales growth, and the region now leads every other region in the company on performance.

 2×digit